 c) Fuselage Limits

-– Participants should know Mathematical Calculations and must be Familiar with SAWE Handbook.
+– Participants should know Mathematical Calculations and must be familiar with the SAWE Handbook.

 – CATIA and Enovia Database access knowledge.

-– Knowledge on Complete Aircraft Structures and Systems.
+– Knowledge of Complete Aircraft Structures and Systems.

 After Completion of this Training Course, Designers should be able to Perform all steps necessary to Perform Weight and Balance within the Flight Safety Limits and Capable to obtain Flight Clearance from Certifying Authority.

-Familiarization of Terms Used & Basic Principles of Flight, related to Aircraft Weight and Balance, Consideration related to weights used in the load sheet compilation and how to act on them.
+Familiarization with Terms Used and basic Principles of Flight, related to Aircraft Weight and Balance, Consideration related to weights used in the load sheet compilation, and how to act on them.
 Understanding Indexes, % Mean Aerodynamic Chord (MAC) & Design of Load and Trim charts.
-How to Ensure the correct Weight & Balance of an Aircraft prior to dispatch.
+How to Ensure the correct Weight and balance of an Aircraft prior to dispatch.